WiggoKnee/laughing-potato/README.md

-# laughing-potato also known as, Aaronea Wiggins
+# laughing-potato also known as, AW
 CTEC 298 Information

 This repository will display the following assignments;